Stellar halo: Observation history

-Structure/properties
+Structure and properties

 In the Lambda-CDM model of the universe, galaxies grow by mergers.
 Such mergers are the cause of substructure observed in the stellar halo of galaxies; streams of stars from disrupted satellite galaxies are detectable through their coherence in space or velocity; a number of these streams are observable around the Milky Way.
 As a result of the buildup from an assortment of satellite galaxies, variations in properties such as metallicity are present across stellar populations in halos.

-Astrophysical simulations of galaxies have predicted that stellar halos should have two components; one inner region dominated by stars which formed within the galaxy, and an outer region primarily composed of stars accreted through merger events.
+Astrophysical simulations of galaxies have predicted that stellar halos should have two components: an inner region dominated by stars which formed within the galaxy, and an outer region primarily composed of stars accreted through merger events.
 Predictions for these components include different structure and rotation directions.
 Observational evidence for this dual halo in the Milky Way has been claimed but contested.